Diamond Shape Education

 The shape of the diamond is distinct from the cut.
-Whereas the cut determines how well-crafted your stone is, the shape refers to the overall finished piece and the shape it takes.
+Whereas the diamond cut determines how well-crafted your stone is, the diamond shape refers to the finished piece and the shape it takes.

-The choice of shape is very much a personal one, so make sure you shop around to get an idea about what is available for your budget.
+The choice of shape is a personal one, so make sure you shop around to get an idea about what is available for your budget.

-The most common shape is known as Round Brilliant which has 58 facets.
-They have higher brilliance and scintillation, and are seen as a timeless fashion.
-One thing to consider is that rounder diamonds result in more wastage during the cutting phase, so be prepared to pay extra for what is a slightly smaller end product.
+The most common shape is Round Brilliant, which has 58 facets.
+They have higher brilliance and scintillation and are seen as a timeless fashion.
+However, one thing to consider is that rounder diamonds result in more wastage during the cutting phase, so be prepared to pay extra for what is a slightly smaller end product.

 There are a number of other more elaborate shapes that it is important to be familiar with.
 They are:

-Pear: A tear drop shape that is commonly used in pendants and rings.
+A teardrop shape that is commonly used in pendants and rings.

-Asscher: A square with deep cut edges that is highly sought after due to its added layer of depth and sophistication.
+A square with deep-cut edges that are highly sought after due to its added layer of depth and sophistication.

-When it comes to making the final decision on which shape you want to carry with you for a lifetime, don’t be afraid to put the popular trends to one side and choose something that you have fallen in love with.
-Shape is a personal choice, and one that at Abelini we can help you make in a way that truly does work for you.
+When making the final decision on which shape you want to carry with you for a lifetime, don’t be afraid to put the popular trends to one side and choose something you have fallen in love with.
+The diamond shape is a personal choice and one that, at Abelini, we can help you make in a way that indeed does work for you.